-Note: Required Elements must be addressed in your proposal for consideration of award.
+Note: All Fourteen (14) Youth Service Elements must be addressed in your proposal for consideration of award.
+Additionally, please state how you plan on providing the "REQUIRED ELEMENTS."

 Program Design

 Programs funded through this RFP will emphasize the individualized services below based on expertise and participant interest.
 WIOA outlines a vision for supporting youth and young adults through an integrated service delivery system.
 This vision includes high-quality services for out-of-school youth, beginning with career exploration and guidance, continued support for educational attainment, opportunities for skills training, and culminating with a good job along a career pathway or enrollment in post-secondary education.